Grid homology for singular links in lens space and a resolution cube: Singular link and grid diagram

 Now we go back and pick up our homeomorphism $h$.
-We have assumed that $h$ fix some $V_{\epsilon'}$ disjoint from $L$ and $L'$, take $L^*\subset V_{\epsilon'}$ obtained from the claim above.
+We have assumed that $h$ fix some $V_{\epsilon'}$ disjoint from $L$ and $L'$,and we can take $L^*\subset V_{\epsilon'}$ obtained from the claim above.
 Now $L^*$ can be related to $L$ by a finite sequence of disk moves.
 Applying $h$, we see that $h(L^*)=L^*$ can be connected to $h(L)=L'$ by a finite sequence of disk moves.
 Consequently, $L$ and $L'$ can be connected by a finite sequence of disk moves.

 Finally, we show that (2) implies (3).
 It suffices to consider a pair of links $L$ and $L'$ that can be related by a single disk move.
-By subdividing the disks into triangles and refining the triangulation of $T^2$ and $L$, we only need to consider small triangles \begin{itemize} \item with at most one crossing in its interior or \item at most one graphical vertex (an original vertex in the transverse graph definition or equivalently a thick edge in the first definition) on its boundary or in its interior. \end{itemize}
+By subdividing the disks into triangles and refining the triangulation of $T^2$ and $L$, we only need to consider small triangles for which exactly one of the following is true. \begin{itemize} \item The core curve of $V_\alpha$ or $V_\beta$ passes through the disk once. \item It contains at most one crossing in its interior. \item There is at most one graphical vertex (an original vertex in the transverse graph definition or equivalently a thick edge in the first definition) on its boundary or in its interior. \end{itemize} The first case corresponds to a $\beta$ (resp. an $\alpha$)-disk slide if the core curve belongs to $V_\beta$ (resp. $V_\alpha$).

-The first case has been dealt with in \cite{MR1414898}.
-We only need to deal with the second one: \begin{itemize} \item See \text{Figure \ref{fig:disk-move1}} for cases in which there is exactly one graphical vertex in the interior of the triangle.
+The second case has been dealt with in \cite{MR1414898}.
+We only need to deal with the third one: \begin{itemize} \item See \text{Figure \ref{fig:disk-move1}} for cases in which there is exactly one graphical vertex in the interior of the triangle.
 Our convention is that disk moves happen between the orange edges and the blue edge that together form the ``disk''-triangle.
 These can be realized by a single Reidemeister move IV or a composition of one or two Reidemeister move II together with a Reidemeister move IV.
 See \text{Figure \ref{fig:disk-move-detailed}} for an illustration.

-\item For the case that a graphical vertex appearing as a vertex of the triangle, see \text{Figure \ref{fig:disk-move2}}.
+\item For the case of a graphical vertex appearing as a vertex of the triangle, see \text{Figure \ref{fig:disk-move2}}.
 Each of these is just a singular Reidemeister move V. \end{itemize}

 After dealing with all these cases, we know (2) implies (3), so the three items are equivalent.